-Pete: “Hate crime reports are taken very seriously, and are given a higher level of importance than a similar crime which isn’t motivated by hate.
-Leicestershire Police employ several specialist Hate Crime Officers who can be called upon to help investigate hate incidents.
+Darren: “Hate crime reports are taken very seriously, and are given a higher level of importance than a similar crime which isn’t motivated by hate.
+As the Hate Crime Officer for Leicestershire Police, I can be called upon to help investigate hate incidents.

 “After each investigation of a racist hate crime, we send a questionnaire to the victim to gather feedback on how they were served by the police.
 The information from these is used to continually improve our service.”